-Barcelona can be one of the most overwhelming cities in Spain if you don’t know where to go, what to do (and eat!), and, of course, where to stay.
-The first time I visited Barcelona back in 2007, I thought I’d made a safe bet by booking a reputable hotel chain in the city center—only to have a terrible experience of sleepless nights, kept awake by parties and street sweepers.
+Barcelona can be one of the most overwhelming cities in Spain if you don’t know where to go, what to do (and eat!), or where to stay.
+The first time I visited Barcelona back in 2007, I thought I’d made a safe bet by booking a reputable hotel chain in the city center—only to have a terrible experience of sleepless nights thanks to partiers and street sweepers.

-I learned my lesson, and through my twenty-some-odd stays in Barcelona over the past three years (while working on my company’s Devour Barcelona tours), I definitely have a good idea of where I like to stay in Barcelona and why!
+I learned my lesson!
+And after dozens of stays in Barcelona over the past several years (while working on my company’s Devour Barcelona tours), I now have a good idea of where I like to stay in Barcelona and why!

 Where to Stay: The main avenue of the Gothic Quarter is called Les Rambles (Las Ramblas), and it’s surrounded by luxury hotels and hostels alike.
-Honestly, I wouldn’t skimp if deciding to stay in this part of town.
-You’ll get what you pay for.
-If trying to save, you might consider a guest apartment, which is a great choice when traveling as a family!
+Honestly, I wouldn’t skimp if you decide to stay in this part of town; you’ll get what you pay for.
+If you're trying to save, consider a guest apartment, which is a great choice when traveling as a family!

 Insider Tip: To experience Barcelona’s amazing food and vibrant history in one special experience, try a Devour Barcelona Food Tour!